 - https://adwords.google.com/KeywordPlanner (must signup for Adwords account)

-Q&A sites have become very popular over the years as trusted sources for people to go and get answers to their questions.
+Q&A sites have become very popular over the years as a trusted source where people can get answers to their questions.

-These are people who are raising their hands with questions and they desperately want someone to help them.
+These people are raising their hands with questions that they desperately need answers to.

-Just think about… they are actively seeking help.
+Just think about it… they are actively seeking help.